Brazilian passport: Brazil and Mercosul

-Brazilians within Mercosul have unlimited access to any of the full members (Argentina, Paraguay, Uruguay) and associated members (Bolivia, Chile, Peru, Colombia, Ecuador) with the right to residence and work, with no requirement other than nationality.
+Brazilians within Mercosul have unlimited access to any of the full members (Argentina, Bolivia, Paraguay, Uruguay) and some of its associated members (Chile, Peru, Colombia, Ecuador) with the right to residence and work, with no requirement other than nationality.
 Citizens of these nine countries (including Brazil) may apply for the grant of "temporary residence" for up to two years in another country of the bloc.
 Before the expiration of the term of "temporary residence", they may apply for their transformation into permanent residence.

 Special passports

-Other types of Brazilian passports are issued with different colors, but all will incorporate the new design and security features:
+Other types of Brazilian passports are issued with different colors, but all incorporate the new design and security features: